gustavnienkotter/ServiceOrderManager/README.md

 If API successful up, you can access the Swagger by https://server:port/context-path/swagger-ui and login with the admin (credentials are below), now you can use all of the API

 # Important:
+Access Swagger to tests the endpoints (use https://server:port/context-path/swagger-ui, eg https://localhost:8080/swagger-ui);
+<br>You must be logged to use the endpoints;
-Only the admin can create new Users!
+<br>Only the admin can create new Users;
-Default Admin credentials:
+<br>Default Admin credentials:
 - username: admin
 - password: admin